UMD-INST377/Group-Project-Base/README.md

 Title of your project
 Description of target browsers (iOS?
 Android?
 Which ones?
 Which versions?)
-Documentation needs to be written in Markdown (*.md) files, nicely formatted Description of your project:
+Documentation needs to be written in Markdown (*.md) files, nicely formatted

-What API did you use, link to the API
-What visualisations does your project drive?
-What visualisation or other JS libraries does your project use?
-What CSS frameworks did you use?
-What version of them?
-What is your actual project trying to display and solve?
+Description of our project:
+We used the US Population API.
+The API link we used was https://datausa.io/api/data?drilldowns=Nation&measures=Population.
+We used Chart.js to create a bar chart of the recently population in recently.
+We did not use any CSS frameworks.
+Our project is trying to solve the issue of USA population statistics by displaying charts and data for the US population.